-Most people I’ve suggested this to, it works.
-However, nothing works for everyone so, if it doesn’s work for your child, try enzymes.
+For most people I’ve suggested this to, it works.
+However, nothing works for everyone so, if it doesn’t work for your child, try enzymes.

 Yes.
 Try feeding your child a few bites of a banana or some raw almonds after a meal.
-Surprisingly, these really do calm an upset stomach–most likely from the calcium they contain.
+They can calm an upset stomach–most likely from the calcium they contain.

 Can yoga or breathing exercises help kids with digestion issues?